 Residence halls are a “point of entry” for introduction into the broader University culture, and it is preferred that first-year students live on campus in residence halls with at least one roommate.
 This practice encourages students to develop points of connection within their residence hall; to utilize support, help, and resources for themselves and others; to resolve differences; to demonstrate ownership and accountability for their behavior; and to grow as active participants in a community.
 However, there are a limited number of single rooms available to first-year students living in Parliament Village.

 The University recognizes the importance of providing reasonable accommodations in its residential life policies and practices where necessary for students with disabilities to use and enjoy the University’s residential facilities.

 Students requesting housing accommodations should note that each hall has a limited number of single rooms.
 Learn more about the Housing Accommodations by contacting Disability Services for Students.

 Guinn and Stark Halls also include a limited number of single rooms.
 All Lowry Woods apartments are single bedrooms in multi-room units with shared common spaces.

 Is living on campus safe?

 TWU prides itself on the safety and security of students.
 All residential communities feature 24-hour keycard access only with on-site staff and regular patrols by TWU DPS.
-Additionally, Texas Woman’s is listed among the top 40 safest colleges and universities in the nation, and the TWU DPS is accredited by the International Association of Campus Law Enforcement Administrators.
+Additionally, the TWU DPS is accredited by the International Association of Campus Law Enforcement Administrators.

 Can I choose my roommate?
 What about suitemates?